“Dear Zindagi. Does having a dimaag ka doctor help?”

 Coming back to the topic of work and office, I always set high standards for myself because I believe I can do it.
 I’m grateful for the thoughtfulness of my colleagues and lived with a constant feeling of indebtedness.
-Self-doubt would sometimes creep in the form of questions such as am I doing good enough?
+Sometimes I would doubt myself with questions such as ‘am I doing good enough?’

 Conversations with Nivedita helped in boosting my confidence as an employee.
 An example of self-talk after one of the sessions goes like this – ‘How dare I doubt myself and my experience!’ 😉